BRGM/HYRISKdev/README.md

 ### Step 4: sensitivity analysis

 The last step focuses on sensitivity analysis.
-The approach, based on the pinching method of [@Ferson06], is implemented using the *PINCHING_fun* and *SENSI_PINCHING* functions.
+The approach, based on the pinching method of [Ferson and Tucker 2006](https://doi.org/10.2172/886899), is implemented using the *PINCHING_fun* and *SENSI_PINCHING* functions.
 In the following, we analyse the sensitivity to the 8th input parameter.

 ```{r}
 #################################################